At GrowthSpace, we work hand-in-hand with learning and development (L&D) and organizational development (OD) professionals from around the world.

-In fact, every GrowthSpacer believes that L&D should be available to every employee—because that's a core part of our mission statement.
+A core part of our mission statement makes L&D a value for every employee, not matter their department.
 It's what drives us to continue building the most comprehensive L&D toolkit platform the market has ever seen.
 And we don't only sell to L&D specialists, we work with them too.

 The taxonomy that we've built to laser-focus on exactly what skills employees need help with —and which matches them with the perfect experts to get past those challenges—was developed in close consultation with experts drawn from the L&D world.

-Most Of Your Employees May Be Getting No Value From Your L&D (As In, Almost Zero)
+Most Employees May Be Getting No Value From Your L&D Program (As In, Almost Zero)

 While L&D promoters and detractors varied greatly in how they perceived their organizations' approach to L&D, globally, only one out of every five employees surveyed was a promoter for their organization's L&D. The dissatisfaction that the surveyors uncovered with organizations' L&D deployment represents a serious concern for those in HR.
 The report also found that 54% of workforce will require "significant upskilling" within the next five years while 80% believe that more innovation is needed in the L&D space."